Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Introduction

 \section{Introduction}

-There are many scenarios where datasets from the same group can be collected from diverse sources and, because of this, they are different but interrelated \cite{Lenz,Wangs,VISS,Zhangh}.
+There are many scenarios where datasets from the same group can be collected {from various sources.
+Therefore, they differ but interact} \cite{Lenz,VISS,Wangs,Zhangh}.
 For example, a researcher studying cancer outcomes may collect gene expression data and copy number data from a group of patients.
 The traditional approaches to do predictions are either merging two datasets or using two datasets separately.
 Both ways ignore the fact that they are from different sources with different meanings (e.g., gene expression and copy number).
 As stated in \cite{Thom}, exploring the relationship between sources allows for extracting informative biomarkers and improving clinical outcome predictions.
-Motivated by such practical applications, in this paper, we study the following sparse collaborative learning (SCL) problem:
+Motivated by such practical applications, {in this paper, we propose the following sparse collaborative learning (SCL) problem}:

-where $X\in \R^{n\times p_{1}}, Z\in \R^{n\times p_{2}}$ are two datasets from two different sources and $\by\in \R^{n}$ is the shared response, $n$ is the sample/subject size, and $p_{1}, p_{2}$ represent the feature/variable sizes of two datasets.
-Here, $\|\bb\|_0$ is the zero norm of $\bb$, counting the number of its nonzero elements, $s_{1}\ll p_{1},~s_{2}\ll p_{2}$ are two integers representing the prior information on the upper bounds of the signal sparsity, $a, b$ and $c$ are positive parameters, and $\|\cdot\|$ represents the Euclidean norm.
+{where $\ell(\cdot)$ is a general loss function,} $X\in \mathbb{R}^{n\times p_{1}}, Z\in \mathbb{R}^{n\times p_{2}}$ are two datasets from two different sources and $\by\in \mathbb{R}^{n}$ is the shared response, $n$ is the sample/subject size, and $p_{1}, p_{2}$ represent the feature/variable sizes of two datasets.
+Here, $\|\bt\|_0$ is the zero norm of $\bt$, counting the number of its nonzero elements, $s_{1}\ll p_{1},~s_{2}\ll p_{2}$ are two integers representing the prior information on the upper bounds of the signal sparsity, $a, b$ and $c$ are positive parameters, and $\|\cdot\|$ represents the Euclidean norm.
+SCL models have been applied into many real-world applications, such as face recognition by using a mixture of synthetic and real images with dynamic weight \cite{Feng}, medical diagnosis including schizophrenia, Alzheimer’s disease, or various neurocognitive phenotypes by using genetic and imaging data \cite{GRO,Zill,Hu}.

 Two typical examples of $\ell$ will be investigated in this paper.
 When $\ell$ is the linear regression loss,

 SCL is called sparse collaborative regression (SCoRe \cite{GRO}) usually working for the continuous response $\by$.
 Here, $\langle \bx, \bz\rangle$ is the inner product of two vectors $\bx$ and $\bz$ and $\bx_{i}$ is a column vector corresponding the $i$-th row of $X$.
 SCoRe is a combination of linear regression and canonical correlation analysis (CCA).
 The former makes predictions via employing two different types of datasets and the latter explores the relationship between them.
 Examples of employing $\ell_{lin}$ include CoRe \cite{Brefeld}, multi-task CoRe \cite{Zill} and the models studied in \cite{Feng,Hu}.